 While I could have flipped these properties, I decided to keep them and rent them out.
 As a result, I’ve been making consistent cash flow on all of them.
 I also get more equity as the value of the properties appreciates over time.

 I use Quickbooks to track all my expenses and income related to all three properties.
 The table below shows how much profit you should make on a rental property in terms of cash flow.
 Specifically, I analyze the cash flow between the years 2018 to 2020.

 Analyzing 2018 – 2020 Cash Flow From My Properties

-Keep in mind that all three of these properties are under property management, so I'm entirely hands-off.
-I'm aware of things such as necessary maintenance or whenever a tenant is not going to renew their lease through email notifications.
-Other than that, I simply receive a direct deposit each month with the rental income, minus property management fees and any maintenance costs incurred that month.
+Remember that all three properties are under property management, so I’m entirely hands-off.
+I’m aware of things such as necessary maintenance or when a tenant will not renew their lease through email notifications.
+Other than that, I receive a direct deposit each month with the rental income minus property management fees and any maintenance costs incurred that month.

-In the three full years in which I've owned these three investment properties, they've cash flowed a total of $21,708.33.
-Annually, this amounts to $7,236 for the three properties combined, or $2,412 separately.
-This means that each property is bringing in around $200 per month in cash flow.
+In the three full years I’ve owned these three investment properties, they’ve cash flowed a total of $21,708.33.
+Annually, this amounts to $7,236 for the three properties combined or $2,412 separately.
+This means that each property brings around $200 monthly in cash flow.